-More sobering yet is that Uber’s numbers are based on reports filed by riders and drivers.
-True numbers could be much higher as many sexual assault victims are too traumatised by their experience to file a police report.
+More sobering is that Uber’s numbers are based on reports filed by riders and drivers.
+Actual numbers could be much higher as many sexual assault victims are too traumatised by their experience to file a police report.

 In the same year, in the United Kingdom, there were 151 police investigations into rape by taxi drivers and 353 other sexual assault allegations.

-Always complete these 3 steps when you request a ride, to make sure you’re getting into the right car with the right driver:
+Always follow these three Uber safety tips when you request a ride to make sure you’re getting into the right car with the right driver: